yiannisha/js-particles/README.md

 # js-particles
-A repository particle effects I created with pure JavaSCript
+A repository for particle effects I created with pure JavaSCript.